Complexity of equal 0-surgeries: The low-crossing knots

 The complete list of prime, non-hyperbolic knots of at most $15$ crossings and their descriptions as torus knots or satellite knots is given in Table~\ref{tab:non_hyp_knots}.
 Any $0$-surgery on such a knot is again non-hyperbolic.

-\begin{proof}[Proof of Theorem~\ref{thm:classification}] SnapPy has implemented a verified version of the volume function, that if successful, returns an interval of small length in which the volume provable has to lie.
+\begin{proof}[Proof of Theorem~\ref{thm:classification}] SnapPy has implemented a verified version of the volume function, that if successful, returns an interval of small length with rational boundaries that is guaranteed to contain the exact value of the hyperbolic volume.
 In that case, the manifold is also proven to be hyperbolic.
-If unsuccessful an error is returned.
+If unsuccessful, an error is returned.
 In that case, the manifold might be hyperbolic or not.

-We use that verified volume function in SnapPy to compute the volume of the $0$-surgeries.
+We use that verified volume function in SnapPy to compute for each $0$-surgery a small interval in which the exact value of the volume lies.
 If SnapPy fails to compute the verified volume, we try to find a better triangulation where it works or raise the precision for the computations.
 If both methods fail to compute the volume, we use the Regina recognition code~\cite{Dunfield_census}, cf.~\cite{FPS_code} to recognize the triangulation of the $0$-surgery as a triangulation of a non-hyperbolic manifold.
 This successfully classifies all $0$-surgeries of the low-crossing knots. \end{proof}

 Next, we create a census of all friends $(K,K')$ such that $K$ and $K'$ are both prime and have at most $15$ crossings.
 It is known that knots with diffeomorphic $0$-surgeries share the same Alexander polynomial.
 So we first run through the list of all prime knots with at most $15$ crossings, compute their Alexander polynomials, and sort the knots into groups that have the same Alexander polynomials.
 If it turns out that some group contains only a single knot $K$, then this knot cannot have a friend that is prime and that has at most $15$ crossings, and we do not consider $K$ anymore.
 (The possibility that $K$ and $-K$ are not-isotopic but still are friends is discussed in the proof of Proposition~\ref{prop:mirror} below.)